-What is the maximum amount that may be withheld each pay period from the employee's pay?
+What is the maximum amount under the Consumer Credit Protection Act (CCPA) that may be withheld for child support each pay period from the employee's pay?

-The permissible limit on withholding under the law depends upon the employee's current dependents and prior support obligations.
-A "dependent" means there is a child and/or spouse for whom the employee has responsibility.
+The permissible limit on withholding under the CCPA depends upon the employee's current dependents and prior support obligations.
+A "dependent" means there is a child (other than the child for whom child support is ordered) and/or spouse for whom the employee has financial responsibility.
 "In arrears" means the non-custodial parent owes past-due, unpaid support.

 50% If the non-custodial parent has other dependents and owes no arrearage

 or is less than 12 weeks in arrears.

 55% If the non-custodial parent has other dependents and is over 12 weeks in

 60% If the non-custodial parent has no other dependents and owes no arrearage

 or is less than 12 weeks in arrears